Charles R. Knight: Nationwide attention

 After Knight established a reputation at the American Museum of Natural History, other natural history museums began requesting paintings for their own fossil exhibits.
 In 1925, for example, Knight produced an elaborate mural for the Natural History Museum of Los Angeles County which portrayed some of the birds and mammals whose remains had been found in the nearby La Brea Tar Pits.
 The following year, Knight began a 28-mural series for Chicago's Field Museum of Natural History, a project which chronicled the history of life on earth and took four years to complete.
 At the Field Museum, he produced one of his best-known pieces, a mural featuring Tyrannosaurus and Triceratops.
 This confrontation scene between a predator and its prey became iconic and inspired a huge number of imitations, establishing these two dinosaurs as "mortal enemies" in the public consciousness.
-The Field Museum's Alexander Sherman says, "It is so well-loved that it has become the standard encounter for portraying the age of dinosaurs".
+The Field Museum's Alexander Sherman said, "It is so well loved that it has become the standard encounter for portraying the age of dinosaurs".

 Knight's work also found its way to the Carnegie Museums in Pittsburgh, the Smithsonian Institution, and Yale's Peabody Museum of Natural History, among others.
-Several zoos, such as the Bronx Zoo, the Lincoln Park Zoo, and the Brookfield Zoo, also approached Knight to paint murals of their living animals, and Knight enthusiastically complied.
+Knight also created sculptures of animals both living and extinct.
+Several zoos, such as the Bronx Zoo, Lincoln Park Zoo, and Brookfield Zoo, also approached Knight to paint murals of their living animals, and Knight enthusiastically complied.
 Knight was actually the only person in America allowed to paint Su Lin, a giant panda that lived at Brookfield Zoo during the 1930s.

+Although Knight's interest in animals and animal anatomy is well known, Knight also had an interest in botany.
+He often traveled to Florida and used the palm trees for his prehistoric paintings.

 While making murals for museums and zoos, Knight continued illustrating books and magazines, and became a frequent contributor to National Geographic.
 He also wrote and illustrated several books of his own, such as Before the Dawn of History (Knight, 1935), Life Through the Ages (1946), Animal Drawing: Anatomy and Action for Artists (1947), and Prehistoric Man: The Great Adventure (1949).
 Additionally, Knight became a popular lecturer, describing prehistoric life to audiences across the country.

-Eventually, Knight began to retire from the public sphere to spend more time with his grandchildren, who shared his passion for animals and prehistoric life.
+Eventually, Knight began to retire from the public sphere to spend more time with his grandchildren, mostly his granddaughter Rhoda, who shared his passion for animals and prehistoric life.
+In his later years, his eyesight began to deteriorate and he painted less often.
+From 1944 to 1946 he painted his final series of paintings at the National History Museum of Los Angeles County.

 In 1951, he painted his last work, a mural for the Everhart Museum in Scranton, Pennsylvania.
-He died in New York City, two years later.
+Two years later, on April 15, 1953, Knight died in New York City.